met4citizen/Hypergraph/README.md

-As the multiway system branches and diverges (quantum mechanics), the probability of ending up in some particular end state is related to the number of different evolutionary paths to that state (path count).
+As the multiway system branches and diverges (quantum mechanics), the probability of ending up in some particular end state is related to the number of different evolutionary paths to that state (path counting).
 However, there can also be rules that make branches merge (critical pair completion).
-This makes certain end states more/less likely (constructive/destructive interference).
-In the end we (observers) are likely to find ourselves in the part of the system in which the branches always merge (confluence) and the evolution converges (classical mechanics).
+This branching and merging makes certain end states more/less likely (constructive/destructive interference).
+In the end we (observers) are likely to find ourselves in the part of the system in which the branches always merge (confluence) and the system converges (classical mechanics).

 For more information about hypergraph rewriting systems and their potential to represent fundamental physics visit
 [The Wolfram Physics Project](https://www.wolframphysics.org) website.
 According to their
 [technical documents](https://www.wolframphysics.org/technical-documents/)
-certain models can reproduce key features of both relativity and quantum mechanics.
+certain models reproduce key features of both relativity and quantum mechanics.

 ## Rules